alexandergall/bf-sde-nixpkgs/README.md

 ### <a name="basicEnv"></a>The Basic SDE Environment

-The standard procedure supported by Intel to build the SDE makes use of a Python-based framework called _P4 Studio_.
-It builds and installs the components contained in the SDE archive as distributed by Intel into a directory tree pointed to by the `SDE_INSTALL` environment variable.
+The standard procedure supported by Open P4Studio makes use of a Python-based framework to build and install all components into a directory tree pointed to by the `SDE_INSTALL` environment variable.
 The unpacked SDE archive is referenced by the `SDE` environment variable.
 Many of the tools used to compile and run P4 programs use both of these variables to locate various components of the SDE.

 The object in the SDE Nix package which comes closest to this can be built by executing